Central ratsnake: Behavior

-When startled, the gray ratsnake, like other ratsnakes, stops and remains motionless with its body held in a series of wave-like kinks.
+When startled, the central ratsnake, like other ratsnakes, stops and remains motionless with its body held in a series of wave-like kinks.
 The snake will also rattle its tail against whatever it is lying on, making an audible buzzing sound; this is intended to fool a potential threat into thinking that it has encountered a rattlesnake.
-The gray ratsnake will defend itself by raising its head and bluffing a strike.
+The central ratsnake will defend itself by raising its head and bluffing a strike.
 If handled, it will musk a victim by releasing the foul-smelling contents of its cloaca, and will bite if necessary.
-However, the gray ratsnake is less likely to bite than other members of its genus, and wounds from a bite rarely require more than a small bandage.
+However, the central ratsnake is less likely to bite than other members of its genus, and wounds from a bite rarely require more than a small bandage.
+The central ratsnake is timid and avoids unnecessary conflict.
+Some studies suggest that the stress from capture and restraint is as physiologically demanding as intensive breeding displays.
+The central ratsnake is preyed upon by kingsnakes.
+Kingsnakes are smaller but have a stronger constriction ability than ratsnakes and are able to overpower ratsnakes.

 Reproduction

 Breeding in P. alleghaniensis takes place from April to July.
 Females reach sexual maturity at 7–9 years of age.
 They deposit 5 to 27 eggs around mid-summer, and the 25–30 cm hatchlings usually emerge in September.
+Females often select high humidity, decaying log microhabitats for oviposition.
+Additionally, they frequently use communal nesting sites, where multiple females deposit eggs under the same log or stump.

 Conservation status

-The gray ratsnake is considered common across much of its range, but is listed as "of special concern" in Michigan and is also listed as rare in Wisconsin.
-The gray ratsnake is listed federally in Canada as "endangered" (Carolinean population) and "threatened" (Great Lakes – St. Lawrence population).
+The central ratsnake is considered common across much of its range, but is listed as "of special concern" in Michigan and is also listed as rare in Wisconsin.
+The central ratsnake is listed federally in Canada as "endangered" (Carolinean population) and "threatened" (Great Lakes – St. Lawrence population).
 In the state of Georgia, all indigenous, nonvenomous snakes are illegal to kill or capture, and are considered to be in the custody of the Georgia Department of Natural Resources.

 Habitat destruction and road mortality are leading causes of decline.